-Business Spotlight: M&A Tax and Observatory Hill Deli
+Business Spotlight: Observatory Hill Deli

 The Paynes noticed that there were no lunch options for people living and working in the Five Points Business District of Observatory Hill.
-The startup business loan they received from NCDF provided enough money to open the eatery.
+The startup business loan they received from the Neighborhood Community Development Fund (The Fund) provided enough money to open the eatery.

-Although the Paynes both grew up in the Hill District, they did not know one another until they moved to the Northside.
+- Although the Paynes both grew up in the Hill District, they did not know one another until they moved to the Northside.

-The menu at Observatory Hill Deli stems from Mr. Payne’s Southern-style recipes, which make for comforting yet quick bites to eat.
+- The menu at Observatory Hill Deli stems from Mr. Payne’s Southern-style recipes, which make for comforting yet quick bites to eat.

-Observatory Hill Deli was voted one of the “10 New Restaurants to try this Fall in Pittsburgh” according to Good Food Pittsburgh.
+- Observatory Hill Deli was voted one of the “10 New Restaurants to try this Fall in Pittsburgh” according to Good Food Pittsburgh.

-By creating a deli, they provided not only specialties like the colossal “Big Dipper” sandwich, but also a welcoming ambiance that plays a part in the Northside’s dynamic community vision.
+- By creating a deli, they provided not only specialties like the colossal “Big Dipper” sandwich, but also a welcoming ambiance that plays a part in the Northside’s dynamic community vision.

 So, what are you waiting for?
 Let’s get started.